Frequently Asked Questions

 What is the purpose of a capital recovery fee?

-To spread the cost of capital improvements over the life of the project.
+To spread the cost of capital improvements.
 This is in contrast to the practice of forcing 100% of the costs onto the initial buyers, and asking them to finance the costs and to then pass them along.

 What types of properties are eligible?